Saqib6611/IoT-Network-security-model-using-GAN-and-GCN/README.md

-File contains GAn, GCN and hybrid model to detect the anomalies in the IoT architecture using IoT network Data
+Two files containing machine learning models - GAN, GCN and hybrid model to detect the anomalies in the IoT architecture using IoT network Data
+File named gcngan contains